Q

 Any service or expense covered by provincial or territorial healthcare plans or by another service provider is not covered because this is prohibited under the Canada Health Act.

-For further information, please review the Schedule of Services found on the Forms page of the website at www.tsspcanada.ca or by contacting the Administrator.
+For further information, please review the EMAF Comprehensive Guide found on the Documents page of the website at https://tsspcanada.ca/documents.html or by contacting the Administrator.

 How does the Administrator decide who receives EMAF funding?